-In bios601 in 2017, each of you will make some rough ('amateur') reaction time measurements, so as to learn what your reaction times are like, and to plan a study into whether they are faster when using your dominant rather than your non-dominant hand.
+In bios601, each of you will make some rough ('amateur') reaction time measurements, so as to learn what your reaction times are like, and to plan a study into whether they are faster when using your dominant rather than your non-dominant hand.

 The 2003 measurements relied on a thumb-operated, hand-held device and a microcomputer program described in 1985.
-10

-To make your own measurements, you can choose this quite intuitive web $tool^{11}$ - and use either the keyboard or the mouse/trackpad.
+To make your own measurements, you can choose this quite intuitive web tool https://faculty.washington.edu/chudler/java/redgreen.html - and use either the keyboard or the mouse/trackpad.
 It only performs and shows the results of 5 trials at a time.
 So - since you will need to calculate the mean and SD of 10 individual times - you will need to copy the individual times into R, 5 at a time.

 [To get around this, JH wrote a simple R program that may not be as accurate or fancy but that stores the individual times from however many you do into a vector.
-The R code (and links to web-based tools, and to some scholarly and newspaper articles on reaction times) is available under Online Tools on the webpage for the Resources for measurement.]
+Links to web-based tools, and to some scholarly and newspaper articles on reaction times) are available under Online Tools on the webpage for the Resources for measurement.]